ruilinchu/matlab_cluster_lsf/README.md

 > c.parpool(4)

-and now you can do parfor loops as before, after you finish calculation you can close the pool by
+wait till LSF gets you the allocation, and now you can do parfor loops as before, after you finish calculation you can close the pool by

 > delete(gcp)